SW Agreeable Gray: LRV, Undertones and More!

 I DO think it’s just a touch off with the golden quilt.
 You might find that Agreeable Gray is just a wink TOO greige for some of the warmer beiges.
 If the quilt were more neutral like the sectional below, I would expect things to calm down a bit.

-And yes, I know there are east and west-facing rooms too, but those buggers change their light SO much throughout the day that it adds MANY paragraphs to my blog post (I do have separate blog posts on them though here).
+And yes, I know there are east and west-facing rooms too, but those buggers change their light SO much throughout the day that it would add MANY paragraphs to my blog post (I do have separate blog posts on them though here).

 The gist is that in an east-facing room, you can expect Agreeable Gray to act a bit more like a north-facing room but perhaps a touch flatter.
 In a west-facing room, in the morning, it can fall a bit flat, dull, but then it warms up and comes to LIFE in the afternoon!
 I curse you, east and west-facing rooms.